 You want to keep records of (petty) cash kept by the agent using the mobile application.
-The cash can be used for many different transactions, e.g. petty cash field expenses, giving out cash loans, paying cash for produce, etc. The user of the app can also receive cash, e.g. from the company, repayments of loans, sale of inputs against cash etc. There can be more than one (petty) cash accounts simultaneously.
+The cash can be used for many different transactions, e.g. petty cash field expenses, giving out cash loans, paying cash for produce, etc. The user of the app can also receive cash, e.g. from the company, repayments of loans, sale of inputs against cash, etc. There can be more than one (petty) cash account simultaneously.
 For example, one can use the same to keep track of the mobile payment account linked to a certain mobile phone.
 A user of the app is now able to keep track of cash and mobile payment balance.

 Accounts are linked to a specific product.
 For the petty cash accounts mentioned above the product is cash.
 If multiple currencies are used, multiple accounts can be created.
-If the product is an input then this is reflected in the stocks.
-An example, an agent as issued 300 50 kg bags of a DAP fertilizer.
+If the product is input then this is reflected in the stocks.
+An example, an agent was issued 300 50 kg bags of DAP fertilizer.
 A transaction of 15,000 kg will be created.
 So a product has a unit (e.g. KG) and a quantity per unit.
 Any product can be used, it is not restricted to agriculture by the way.
 It’s a matter of creating an account for it.
 It basically functions as a stock card.

 Note that the Stock Module can also be used to manage transactions between the staff and, for example, a farmer.
 The transaction with the farmer will be recorded in the same manner as with agents.
-For example, to pay in cash for produce collected.
-In that case the receiver of the transaction is not an agent or staff but a farmer.
-It can even manage cash loan repayment in the field, instead of the commonly used eProd repayment system by check-off after produce delivery.
+For example, to pay in cash for the produce collected.
+In that case, the receiver of the transaction is not an agent or staff but a farmer.
+It can even manage cash loan repayment in the field, instead of the commonly used eProd repayment system by check-off after product delivery.
 Contact us for more information.